High Needs Educator Student Loan Payment Program

 Information that will be helpful to have before you begin the online application

-- Your PHRST Employee ID number
+- Your PHRST Employee ID number, this can be found on your paycheck

 - Your Adjusted Gross Income from the most-recent tax year